History of construction: 17th century

-Methods

 Despite the birth of experimental science, the methods of construction in this period remained largely medieval.
 The same types of crane that had been used in previous centuries were still being employed.
 Flying scaffolds were employed at St Paul's Cathedral, England and in the dome of St Peters, Rome, but otherwise the same types of timber scaffolding that had been in use centuries before were retained.
 Cranes and scaffolding depended on timber.
 Complex systems of pulleys allowed comparatively large loads to be lifted, and long ramps were used to haul loads up to the upper parts of buildings.

-The eighteenth century
+18th century

-The eighteenth century saw the development of many the ideas that had been born in the late seventeenth century.
+The 18th century saw the development of many the ideas that had been born in the late 17th century.
 The architects and engineers became increasingly professionalised.
 Experimental science and mathematical methods became increasingly sophisticated and employed in buildings.
 At the same time the birth of the industrial revolution saw an increase in the size of cities and increase in the pace and quantity of construction.

-Materials

-The major breakthroughs in this period were in the use of iron (both cast and wrought).
-Iron columns had been used in Wren's designs for the House of Commons and were used in several early eighteenth-century churches in London, but these supported only galleries.
-In the second half of the eighteenth century the decreasing costs of iron production allowed the construction of major pieces of iron engineering.
+The use of cast and wrought iron brought breakthroughs in this period.
+Iron columns had been used in Wren's designs for the House of Commons and were used in several early 18th-century churches in London, but these supported only galleries.
+In the second half of the 18th century the decreasing costs of iron production allowed the construction of major pieces of iron engineering.
 The Iron Bridge at Coalbrookdale (1779) is a particularly notable example.
 Large-scale mill construction required fire-proof buildings and cast iron became increasingly used for columns and beams to carry brick vaults for floors.
 The Louvre in Paris boasted an early example of a wrought-iron roof.
 Steel was used in the manufacture of tools but could not be made in sufficient quantities to be used for building.

 Brick production increased markedly during this period.
 Many buildings throughout Europe were built of brick, but they were often coated in lime render, sometimes patterned to look like stone.
 Brick production itself changed little.
 Bricks were moulded by hand and fired in kilns no different to those used for centuries before.
 Terracotta in the form of Coade stone was used as an artificial stone in the UK.